 Sapinhoá and Lapa

 Albacora Leste was Repsol Sinopec’s first field in Brazil.
-We’ve been producing in the Albacora Leste since 1998 and are currently investing in new technologies to maximize our recovery factor from the field, always keeping safety and sustainability as our top priorities.
+The early field production began in June 1998, and we have been part of the consortium since 2000 and are currently investing in new technologies to maximize our recovery factor from the field, always keeping safety and sustainability as our top priorities.
 Located in the Campos basin, this asset is operated by Petrobras (90%) with Repsol Sinopec holding the other 10%.

 Located in the Santos basin pre-salt, the Sagitário discovery is in the exploration/assessment phase and is considered one of Repsol’s most important futures assets worldwide.
 We hold a stake in this consortium with Petrobras (operator, 60%) and Shell (20%).